Stipend Application Process

 - g.
 Any other information that would be helpful to the Selection Committee in making its decision.

 4. You must have contributed at least ten (10) hours total toward OLSPIF and/or PIPS (5 hours maximum for PIPS) fundraising in the present school year prior to the stipend application deadline.
 (Please see Fundraising Contribution Sheet in the dowloadable document.)

 D. Job requirements

 1. Your job for the summer must be in the public interest.
 OLSPIF’s definition of “public interest” is broad.
-Your Personal Statement will define for the Selection Committee how and why your job is in the public interest.
+Your Personal Statement will define for the Selection Committee how and why your job is public interest work.
 Narrowing the focus of your project will help the Committee better understand your prospective summer experience.
-If you need help finding a sponsor for the summer, contact the Career Services Office or Public Services Initiatives Associate Director.
+If you need help finding a sponsor for the summer, contact the Career Services Office or Alternative and Public Interest Careers Associate Director.

-2. To receive a full stipend, you must work full-time (40 hours/week) for at least 10 weeks.
-Partial stipends are available for part-time work.
-If you do not complete the 10 weeks you must reimburse OLSPIF pro rata (absent severe illness, injury, or other emergency).
+2. To receive a full stipend, you must work full-time (approximately 400 hours over the course of the summer).
+Partial stipends are available for part-time work (approximately 200 hours over the course of the summer).
+If you do not complete approximately 400 hours you must reimburse OLSPIF pro rata (absent severe illness, injury, or other emergency).

 3. The organization for which you work must be unable to pay you more than $200 per week for your work.
 Any salary paid by the organization will be deducted from the stipend amount and will be considered a partial stipend.

 4. The organization for which the student will work must be not-for-profit, government funded, or a government agency.
 Because government agencies generally have more funding, they will receive more scrutiny by the Selection Committee; be sure to make clear why the particular agency lacks funds and how your contribution to the agency will promote the public interest.